antoinegag/curseforge-analytics-viewer/README.md

 To build the app into static assets run `yarn build` or `npm build`

 Upload the content of the `build` directory on your web server

-## Privacy

-### Where does the file I upload go?

-Nowhere.
-Everything is computed on your own browser, no data is ever sent to any server or other third parties.

-### Do you collect the statistics?

-No. Nothing gets sent to me or anyone else.